wp-plugins/gator-cache/readme.txt

 == Changelog ==

+= 1.57 =
+* Adds automatic updating for Tag Archives
+* Adds Support for Caching Feeds
+* Adds character-set to content-type header for php cache (advanced-cache.php)
+* Bugfix - JetPack Mobile and ssl cache removed when the cache is purged or content is updated
+* No caching for txt files such as robots.txt
 = 1.56 =
 * Add support for JetPack Mobile Site
 * Added hook for caching user content
 = 1.55 =
-* Maintenance release for purging cache and http rules.
-Delete the ssl cache, if it exists, when purging cache.
-Improve recommended http rules to avoid serving cache for POST and dynamic requests.
+* Maintenance release for purging cache and http rules
+* Delete the ssl cache, if it exists, when purging cache
-= 1.54 =
+* Improve recommended http rules to avoid serving cache for POST and dynamic requests = 1.54 =
 * Maintenance release for new location of tinyMCE ajax loading image in WordPress 3.9 = 1.53 =